ON THIS PAGE

 The many-membered man child must take control of the earth before Jesus can return… This will be the fulfillment of I Corinthians 15:25-26: "For he (Christ) must reign, till he hath put all enemies under his feet.
 The last enemy that shall be destroyed is death….
 The rationale that the many-membered man child will put God's enemies under 'its' feet is that Jesus is the head of Christ and the Church is the body of Christ.
 And where are the feet but in the body?"

 In other words the church is the ongoing incarnation of God and believers are "little gods" exercising autonomous sovereignty within their spheres of dominion.
-This idea bears way too much resemblance to , mind science and the New Age, both of which separate the anointing of "Christ" from Jesus.
+This idea bears way too much resemblance to the New Age, that separate the anointing of "Christ" from Jesus.
 Jesus was a man who achieved Divinity, as can those who pierce through the surface to the esoteric spiritual knowledge of God, thus attaining a high level of “spirituality.
 The rest of us poor mortals have nothing but the word of God.
 (Sarcasm Intentional)

 [Details about Gnosticism]